 In today's data-driven society, individuals carrying smartphones and interacting with social media networks have agreed, often without conscious consideration, to policies that grant service providers explicit rights to harvest and utilize personal data on a massive scale.
-These include companies like Google and Facebook that offer "free" services for a value exchange of our data.
+These massive companies offer "free" services for a value exchange of our data.

 There currently exists a paradox in our internet culture.
 As a generation, we are simultaneously obsessed with publicity and privacy.
 While we publish and post details about our lives online, at the same time we demand the most advanced privacy protection software.
 An unprecedented degree of potential exposure comes with the current mode of existence.

-x.pose is my exploration of these questions.
-Since I have already ceded control of my data, I wanted to go a step further and broadcast it for anyone and everyone to see.
+x.pose is an exploration of these questions.
+Since we have already ceded control of our digital data emissions, x.pose goes a step further to broadcast the wearer's data for anyone and everyone to see.